 “Any act, omission, decision or order, except those excluded by subsection 0304, taken, caused, or ratified by a “commanding officer,” under color of that officer’s military authority that:

-(1) results in personal detriment, harm, or injury to a military subordinate; (2) is without substantial basis, unauthorized, arbitrary and capricious, unjust, or discriminatory; (3) is properly capable of redress in command channels.”
+(1) results in personal detriment, harm, or injury to a military subordinate; (2) is without statutory or regulatory basis, unauthorized, an abuse of discretion, arbitrary and capricious, unjust, or discriminatory.”

 (Article 1150 of Navy Regulations lays out similar complaint procedures for Navy and Marine Personnel to supplement Art.
 138. This article allows military members to seek redress from any superior other than their commanding officer, including superiors not in their chain of command.
 Article 1150 complaints are submitted via the commanding officer of the complainant.